TECHNOBOT-OP/DOMINATORXUSERBOT-1/Plugins.md

-# Follow this format to make your own plugin for UltronBot.
+# Follow this format to make your own plugin for DominatorBot.

 ```python3
 """